When it comes to healthcare, it can be difficult to find the money to pay for all of the expenses that pile up throughout the year.

 Choosing where you receive medical care can make a difference in expenses as well.
 While most primary care physician expenses will be the same, choosing where to be treated for unexpected health problems can help lower medical costs.
 In fact, choosing an urgent care location can cost under $150 as opposed to an ER visit, which can cost about $1500.
 It’s important to be smart about choosing where to receive medical care to cut down on costs.

 And last but not least, you should consider using special savings accounts to help you save money for medical costs.
-Accounts like FSAs and HSAs can help you save money and keep your budget in check.
+Special accounts like an FSA (Flexible Spending Account) or HSA (Health Savings Account) can help you save money and keep your budget in check.